brianegan/scoped_model/README.md

 [![Build Status](https://travis-ci.org/brianegan/scoped_model.svg?branch=master)](https://travis-ci.org/brianegan/scoped_model)  [![codecov](https://codecov.io/gh/brianegan/scoped_model/branch/master/graph/badge.svg)](https://codecov.io/gh/brianegan/scoped_model)

-A set of utilities that allow you to easily pass a data Model from a parent Widget down to it's descendants.
+A set of utilities that allow you to easily pass a data Model from a parent Widget down to its descendants.
 In addition, it also rebuilds all of the children that use the model when the model is updated.
 This library was originally extracted from the Fuchsia codebase.

 This Library provides three main classes: